Despiko/Advance_ML/task_1/Readme.md

 You need to have file text.txt in star_vol folder.
-When you run container theis file will preprocess.
+When you run container this file will preprocess.